 - There are cheaper tax relief firms.
 Although OTR’s rates are competitive, there are companies with lower prices.

 - The money back guarantee could be longer.
 Although Optima Tax is one of the few tax relief firms to even offer a money back guarantee, it would be nice if it gave taxpayers a longer period to claim it.
 After all, the investigation phase takes two to four weeks and the money back guarantee only applies to the first 15 calendar days.

 The bottom line

 The bottom line is that Optima Tax Relief has the resources and expertise to deal with the most complex tax problems.
 If you’re looking for a reliable and professional tax relief company, Optima Tax Relief is a sound choice.
 While it isn’t the cheapest firm you’ll find, its fees are competitive, particularly when you consider it has attorneys on staff with J.D. and LL.M. degrees in Taxation who have practiced law before the United States Tax Court and Supreme Court of California.

 Even if you’re on a tight budget and price is an important factor, don’t automatically conclude you can’t afford the representation of a high-end firm.
 You may be surprised at how affordable the fees are when you break them down into interest-free installment payments.
+Check out what are the best tax relief options you have available.
 Get a free consultation and ask for an estimate.

 Andrew is the managing editor for SuperMoney and a certified personal finance counselor.
 He loves to geek out on financial data and translate it into actionable insights everyone can understand.
 His work is often cited by major publications and institutions, such as Forbes, U.S. News, Fox Business, SFGate, Realtor, Deloitte, and Business Insider.